ipdk-io/networking-recipe/docs/guides/es2k/compiling-p4-programs.md

 ## Build and run the P4Tools container

-The tools required to compile and build a custom p4 package can be installed by building and running the P4 Tools Container.
+The tools required to compile and build a custom p4 package can be installed by building the P4 Tools Container.

-See "Getting Started Guide with P4 on P4 Tools Container" in the IPU SWG for instructions on building the P4 Tools container.
+See "Getting Started Guide with P4 on P4 Tools Container" in the IPU SWG for instructions on building and launching the P4Tools container.

 Once <your_p4_tools_container> is sucessfully built, proceed to next step.